SolaceHarmony/mlx.node/docs/src/dev/node_streaming.rst

   client, especially on large tensor dumps.
 * Log stream lifecycle events (open, heartbeat, close, error) for observability and to detect degraded inference behaviour.
+* Keep the native addon context-aware: new wrappers should tuck their `Napi::FunctionReference`s into the shared ``AddonData`` instance so each Node environment gets its own constructors and cleanup hooks.

 Next Steps
 ----------